AlmatAkhmetali/AlmatAkhmetali.github.io/_pages/cv.md

 nav_order: 2
 cv_pdf: /assets/pdf/cv_for_display.pdf # you can also use external links here
 cv_format: rendercv # options: rendercv, jsonresume
-description: Up to date CV of Abylay Bissekenov.
+description: Up to date CV of Almat Akhmetali.
 toc:
   sidebar: left
 ---